 - Visit our LinkedIn page and click the “Follow” button.

 Training for health and care staff

 An online Training Package has been produced in collaboration with the NIHR CRN Greater Manchester and North West Coast: Workforce, Learning and Development Team.
 It is aimed at staff working in or interested in research and explains how Research for the Future supports researchers to effectively involve, engage and recruit people to research.

 What other support can your research benefit from?

 The NIHR Clinical Research Network’s Study Support Service can assist you in registering your study for NIHR support.

 How you can help Research for the Future

-A variety of free promotional resources are available to download, including leaflets, videos and sample content for newsletters, websites and digital channels.
+A variety of free promotional resources are available to download, including leaflets, videos and content for newsletters, websites, social media, and other digital channels.
 Please contact us if you require hard copies or information in another format.